 Utility costs relevant to a property flipper include water, electric, gas, and oil.
 These expenses need to be factored into your monthly carrying costs.
 Some utility companies also require upfront deposits, especially if you own an apartment building or the previous owner had high monthly bills.

-Utility bills vary based on usage and size and condition of the property.
+Utility bills vary based on usage, size, and condition of the property.
 You can contact the previous owner for an estimate of monthly costs.
 When you purchase a property, it may take a week or more for utility providers to turn on the services, so schedule them right away.
 Contractors can’t work without water and electricity.
 If they get stalled, it will cost you more money and increase your timeline.

-4. Fix and Flip Marketing & Sales Costs
+4. Fix & Flip Marketing & Sales Costs

-When using a realtor, most of the costs of marketing and selling a property are not out-of-pocket expenses, but rather come from the settlement proceeds.
-However, if you sell the property yourself and choose not to use a realtor, you’ll have to pay for all your marketing expenses up front.
+When using a realtor, most of the costs of marketing and selling a property are not out-of-pocket expenses, but come from the settlement proceeds.
+However, if you sell the property yourself and choose not to use a realtor, you’ll have to pay for all your marketing expenses upfront.

 Three fix and flip marketing and sales costs generally include: